 Deadlines are enforced independently for DataWriters and DataReaders.
 However, the Deadline QoS policy, like some other policies, has request-offer semantics: the DataWriter must offer a level of service that is the same or better than the level of service the DataReader requests.
-For example, if a DataWriter promises to publish data at least once every second, it will be able to communicate with a DataReader that expects data twice a second, and the DataWriter only promises to publish updates only once a second, they will not be able to communicate.
+For example, if a DataWriter promises to publish data at least once every second, it will be able to communicate with a DataReader that expects to receive data at least once every two seconds.
+However, if the DataReader declares that it expects data twice a second, and the DataWriter only promises to publish updates only once a second, they will not be able to communicate.